-Materials from non-school sponsored groups to be distributed directly to students must be submitted to the Assistant Superintendent's Office for prior approval.
+Materials from non-school sponsored groups to be distributed directly to students or to be posted in schools must be submitted to the Assistant Superintendent's Office for prior approval.
 The District may require that the group submit the materials within a reasonable time period prior to the distribution or display to ensure the material is appropriate.